agentstation/quickstarts/README.md

 # AgentStation Quickstarts

-AgentStation Quickstarts is a collection of projects designed to help developers quickly get started with building applications using the AgentStation API.
+AgentStation Quickstarts is a collection of projects designed to help developers quickly get started with building agentic applications using the AgentStation API.
 Each quickstart provides a foundation that you can easily build upon and customize for your specific needs.

 ## Getting Started